Hats-Protocol/hats-protocol/README.md

 Only a Hat's admin can mint its token to a wearer.

-To mint a Hat, the Hat's max supply must not have already been reached, and the target wearer must not already wear the Hat.
+To mint a Hat, the Hat's max supply must not have already been reached, the target wearer must not already wear the Hat, and the target wearer must not be eligible for the hat.

 A Hat's admin can mint its token individually by calling `Hats.mintHat`.